Laying a strong economic foundation for new hospitals

-While the market for healthcare services in India is large and growing, many examples of empty or unprofitable hospitals indicate that despite the opportunity, success is not guaranteed.
-To lay a strong economic foundation for new hospitals, promoters can first articulate their vision and then put it to the test.
+Although the market for healthcare services in India is large and growing - many hospitals remain unprofitable.
+To lay a strong economic foundation for new hospitals promoters should first articulate their vision and then put it to the test.

-• There is a significant untapped demand for hospitals in India due to rising population, changes to the clinical profile of patients and their perception of health and healthcare
+- There is a significant untapped demand for hospitals in India due to rising population, changes to the clinical profile of patients and their evolving perception of health and healthcare

 The Indian healthcare market is characterised by a vast and persistent gap between supply and demand.
 Over the past decade, a number of hospitals have been opened across the country in an attempt to bridge this gap.
 Many of these ventures have been successful in addressing the needs of the patients and in rewarding investors with healthy returns.
 However, failures have also been plentiful.
 Numerous hospitals have failed to achieve profitability, showing that despite the enormous opportunity, success is not guaranteed in the Indian healthcare sector.